 Master of Health Care Innovation courses are rigorous and intensive; students typically spend 12–14 hours per week on coursework.
 Students are required to complete 11 course units (CU) to earn the degree.
-At Penn, 1.0 CU of course credit is equal to one semester-long traditional course.
+At Penn, 1 course unit is usually converted to a four-semester-hour course.
 For the Master of Health Care Innovation, a 1.0 CU course is compressed to 6 intensive weeks.
 Students typically take one course at a time, with one week off between courses to offer a brief pause in the program's rigorous pace.
 Extended breaks occur over the winter holidays and summer.
 The program is designed to be completed in 20 months.
-A 3-year option is available for students who need to spread out the workload and financial commitment over more time.
+A flexible 3-year option is available for students who need to spread out the workload and financial commitment over more time.

 The curriculum consists of:

 Program faculty and opportunities draw upon expertise from across Penn, including the Perelman School of Medicine, the Wharton School, Penn Law, the School of Nursing, the Leonard Davis Institute of Health Economics, and the Penn Medicine Center for Health Care Innovation.

 KEY: Course ~ Instructor(s) (School: Perelman School of Medicine, the Wharton School, Penn Law, or School of Nursing)

 American Health Care System ~ Ezekiel J. Emanuel, MD, PhD (Perelman School of Medicine)